phyhouhou/DSresources/README.md

 # Learning Resources

-This repository is a collection of learning resources on data science including online courses (coursera,...) in both R and Python, ebooks, cheatsheets,...
+This repository is a collection of learning resources on data science including online courses (coursera,...) in both R and Python, ebooks, cheatsheets,... and I wish to build some website to host thouse resources in the future.

 ## Coursera Courses
 DataScienceSpecialization/courses (JHU in R)<br>